Sodium methylsulfinylmethylide: As a base

 The pK_{a} of DMSO is 35, which leads NaDMSO to be a powerful Brønsted base.
 NaDMSO is used in the generation of phosphorus and sulfur ylides.
 NaDMSO in DMSO is especially convenient in the generation of dimethyloxosulfonium methylide and dimethylsulfonium methylide.

 Reaction with esters

 NaDMSO condenses with esters (1) to form β-ketosulfoxides (2), which can be useful intermediates.
 Reduction of β-ketosulfoxides with aluminium amalgam gives methyl ketones (3).
 Reaction with alkyl halides followed by elimination gives α,β-unsaturated ketones (4). β-ketosulfoxides can also be used in the Pummerer rearrangement to introduce nucleophiles alpha to a carbonyl (5).

+Methylation of sugars

+Permethylation of sugars with dimsyl sodium was reported by Hakomori in 1964 This usage is sometimes called Hakomori methylation.